xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 ---------------------

 SORT
-	reorder results by this value number.
-The comparison used is a string compare of the unsigned byte values, and greater values are better by default (but this can be changed by setting SORTREVERSE to a non-zero value).
+	specifies a value slot number to order results by.
+The comparison used is a string compare of the unsigned byte values.

+	The format of this parameter's value is a `+` or `-` specifying the direction of the sort followed by an unsigned integer value slot number.
+Normally `+` means an ascending sort (so the first result has the lowest value of the sort key) and `-` means a descending sort - however `SORTREVERSE` can change this (see below).

+	The sort direction character was added in 1.3.5 - earlier versions defaulted to a descending sort (and for compatibility this is still the behaviour if you omit the `+` or `-`).

+	Earlier versions also parsed the value as a signed integer and then cast it to unsigned, so beware of using updated templates with older versions.

 SORTREVERSE
-	if non-zero, reverse the sort order so that lower values are better.
-	This parameter has no effect unless SORT is also specified.
+	if non-zero, reverses the sort order specified by `SORT`.
+This parameter has no effect unless `SORT` is also specified.

 SORTAFTER
 	if non-zero, order results by relevance, only sorting by value to